robb-j/gruber/README.md

 For this reason, Gruber tries to be as agnostic as possible and makes building blocks on top of them.
 There are **integrations** with specific runtimes & libraries and **modules** that build around those common primitives.

 Gruber itself is a library and can be used however you like.
-The rest are **patterns** which you can apply if you like.
+There are also **patterns** which you can apply if you like.
 Patterns are ways of structuring your code if you don't already have opinions on the matter.
 They also help to explain why Gruber is made in the way it is.

 There is a lot not in Gruber too.
 By design it tries to be as minimal as possible.
-For examples, there is a development CORs implementation but a production app should be run behind a reverse proxy and that can do those things for you.

 ## Terms